Question: What is stormwater?

 Answer: This is typical of many areas throughout the City where the curb may have settled, causing the water to pond in low spots.

-Please call the City of Corpus Christi hotline at (361) 826-2489 to report the location.
-Storm Water staff will investigate the location to determine if the section of the curb and gutter should be added to the list of locations for rehabilitation or replacement.
+Please call the City of Corpus Christi Call Center at (361) 826-CITY (2489) to report the location.
+Stormwater – Maintenance of Lines division staff will investigate the location to determine if the section of the curb and gutter should be added to the list of locations for rehabilitation or replacement.
+The Streets Operations Department is responsible for rehabilitation and replacement operations

 Question: Who is responsible for mowing stormwater ditches?